baus/install-discourse/README.md

 concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has gaurenteed support until 2017, but the installation instructions are a bit different do to availability of certain packages.

 Before creating your DigitalOcean instance, you should register the domain name you want to use for your forum.
-I'm going to use discoursetest.org for this instance.
+I'm using discoursetest.org for this instance, and forum.discoursetest.org as the FQDN.

 After creating your account at DigitalOcean, create a Droplet *with at least 1GB of RAM* [1], and select the Ubuntu
 OS image you want to use.
-DigitalOcean will email the root password to you.
+I set the Hostname to forum.discoursetest.org.

-The email will contain the IP address for your instance.
+DigitalOcean will email the IP address and root password to you.
 You should go to your domain registrar and set the DNS records to point to your new IP.
+I've set both the * and @ records to point to the VPS IP.
+This allows the root domain and all sub-domains to resolve to VPS instance's IP address.

 [1] A minimum of 1GB of RAM is required to compile assets for production.